Push-up: Chest muscles

-The push up requires the work of many muscle groups, with one of the primary muscle groups being the chest muscles, the pectoralis major and the minor.
+The push-up requires the work of many muscle groups, with one of the primary muscle groups being the chest muscles, the pectoralis major and the minor.
 These are the two large chest muscles and the main pushing muscle group of the upper body.
 When pushing and lowering the body during a push-up, the pectoralis major is doing most of the work.
 As a result, these muscles become very strong and can become defined as lean muscle after doing push-ups regularly.

-Stabilisers: back body
+Stabilizers: back body

-The push-up depends on stabiliser muscles as the body is pushed and lowered.
-The erector spinae is the main stabiliser muscle in the back.
+The push-up depends on stabilizer muscles as the body is pushed and lowered.
+The erector spinae is the main stabilizer muscle in the back.
 Made up of three muscles including the spinal, longissimus, and iliocostalis.
 The spinal runs adjacent to the spine, the longissimus runs adjacent to the spinal and the iliocostalis runs adjacent to the longissimus and over the ribs.
-Two muscles called the gluteus medius and gluteus minimus stabilise the upper leg.
+Two muscles called the gluteus medius and gluteus minimus stabilize the upper leg.
 The medius and minimus sit under the largest butt muscle, the gluteus maximus.